Term 1 Newsletter, 2023

-2022 marks a fresh start for all students and especially for Year 7 students who are beginning their high school experience.
+2023 marks a fresh start for all students and especially for Year 7 students who are all beginning their high school experience.
 In Year 8, Year 9, Year 10, and Year 11 we also welcome new students who will also be first-time ET Australia Secondary College (ETASC) students.
-Our school provides students with a new place to belong to.
+Our school provides students with a new place to belong.

-In 2022 ET Australia will have its first ever Year 12 graduating class.
-Our Year 12 HSC students are our school leaders, and we will look to them to maintain the very high standard of achievement they have achieved in past years.
+Our Year 12 HSC students are our school leaders, and we will look to them to maintain and aim to exceed the standard of achievement they have achieved in past years.
 We wish them every success in their last year of high school.

 ETASC is a school model for students who will thrive in a small school environment where the teaching focus is all about preparing students for the world of work and life-long learning.
 The learning environment at ETASC integrates ethics and behaviour self-management skills so students can concentrate on achieving their best.